quavedev/meteor-packages/redis-oplog/docs/finetuning.md

 const Tasks = new Mongo.Collection('tasks');

 Tasks.configureRedisOplog({
-    mutation(options, {event, selector, modifier, doc}) {
+  mutation(options, { event, selector, modifier, doc }) {
     // if you do this inside a method it can work const userId = Meteor.userId();
     // if not, you can pass it as an option in your mutation, and read it from options const companyId = getCompany(userId);
     Object.assign(options, {
-              namespace: `company::${companyId}`
+      namespace: `company::${companyId}`,
     });
   },
   cursor(options, selector) {
     // you have access to publication context in here
     // meaning you can do `this.userId`
     const companyId = getCompany(this.userId);

     // note that if you are doing Tasks.observeChanges({}) server-side, you will have to manually pass the userId
     // Task.observeChanges({ changed(), added(), removed(), userId })
     Object.assign(options, {
-            namespace: `company::${companyId}`
+      namespace: `company::${companyId}`,
     });
   },

   // Optional boolean that determines whether you would like to include
   // the entire previous document in your redis events
   shouldIncludePrevDocument: false,

   // If you set this to false, will offers you extreme speed when you have a lot of listeners, or when your listeners use a slave mongo database
   // If may also have negative impact on performance if you have very large documents
   protectAgainstRaceConditions: true,
-})
+});
 ```

 These configurations are applied last, they are the final configuration extension point,